Will We See Link Annotations on the Web?

 Liveness – Has the page being pointed towards been “removed, moved, altered, neglected or abandoned?”

 Cached Versions – A way to view one or more previous versions of the page might be provided.

 Disruptiveness Measures – Does the page show pop-up windows, play loud or annoying music upon entering the page, or contain computer viruses or malware of some type?

 Recommendations of Other Links – If you log in to this system, you might be shown additional links that let you “See related hyperlinks for users similar to you.”

 I suspect that some people would find a link annotations system like this useful when browsing web pages.
-I also suspect that there are site owners who might be concerned about the annotations that do show up for links that appear upon their pages and might find those annotations obtrusive.
+I also suspect that site owners might be concerned about the annotations that show up for links that appear upon their pages and might find those annotations obtrusive.